-In this guide, I will break down what you need to know about tax deed sales for every single county in Florida, as well as the important sale dates and the process for bidding within each county.
+In this guide, I’ll break down what you need to know about tax deed sales for every single county in Florida, as well as the important sale dates and the process for bidding within each county.

 But before jumping into that..let’s go over the basics.

-If a property owners doesn’t pay their taxes, the county government will auction off the right for a bidder (you) to put a lien on the house that entitles you to some interest in exchange for paying off the taxes.
+- If a property owner doesn’t pay their taxes, the county government will auction off the right for a bidder (you) to put a lien on the house, which entitles them to collect interest in exchange for paying off the taxes.

-If the owner of the property doesn’t redeem the lien for two consecutive years, the lien holder is free to move forward with a foreclosure process where the home is put up for public auction.
+If the owner of the property doesn’t redeem the lien for two consecutive years after the tax lien sale, the lien holder is free to move forward with a foreclosure process where the home is put up for public auction.

 Once the property is at auction, anyone can bid on it for the back taxes, fees and interest that have accrued on the property.